CanDIG/GraphQL-interface/docs/GraphQLDataCollection.md

 ### Variant Patient Data Collection & Ingestion

 1. Ensure you are in your root GraphQL Repository
-2. Ensure that the `DEFAULT_HOST` variable in [defaults.py](helpers/CanDig-Katsu-Ingestion/defaults.py) is set to the proper host on your local network
+2. Ensure that the `DEFAULT_HOST, DEFAULT_KATSU_PORT & DEFAULT_CANDIG_PORT` variables in [defaults.py](helpers/CanDig-Katsu-Ingestion/defaults.py) are set to the proper values for your machine.
 3. Run the Ingestion Script

 ```bash
    python3 ./docs/helpers/CanDig-Katsu-Ingestion/build_data.py
 ```

 This process will take several minutes and once completed, should add around 300 variant records to Katsu, adding phenopacket and mcodepacket data for each of the patients as well.
+Note that there are several data points (there should be 6 individuals, plus their respective mCODE and phenopackets) which will print an error message due to incomplete data.
+This is normal and is an artifact of the CanDIG variant data, so you can ignore such messages.

 ## Separate Data Collection